linto-ai/documentation-website/docs/skills/components.md

 ### Functionality
 >  `onMessageSend`  <br>
-> Setup a function when a node message is receive then send function result to the next wired node
+> On message will trigger the function handled then the result will be send to the next node.
 >>  <b  style="color:green;">Arguments</b> :
 >>  -  **{Object} registerNode** : Node to execute an action on message
 >>  -  **{Object} handler** : Function to trigger on message
 >>  -  **{String} successMsg | optional** : Message to print on the node

 >  `onMessage`  <br>
-> Setup a function when a node message is receive.
+> On message will trigger the function handled.
 >>  <b  style="color:green;">Arguments</b> :
 >>  -  **{Object} registerNode** : Node to execute an action on message
 >>  -  **{Object} handler** : Function to trigger on message
 >>  -  **{String} successMsg | optional** : Message to print on the node

 >  `nodeSend`  <br>
-> Message send to the next wired node
+> Send the payload to the next node
 >>  <b  style="color:green;">Arguments</b> :
 >>  -  **{Object} registerNode** : Node that send data
 >>  -  **{Object} payload** : Payload to send
 <!-- tabs:end -->

 ## Connect
-Component allowing different external communication
+Component allowing external communication

 <!-- tabs:start -->

 #### ** MQTT **
-Toolbox that handle different MQTT functionality
+Toolbox who handle MQTT functionality

 ### Example use
 ```js